`

 Cake

-3. Melt chocolate and coconut oil in a medium saucepan over low heat.
-Once melted, set aside to cool slightly.
+2. Melt the chocolate and coconut oil in a medium saucepan over low heat, stirring until smooth.
+Set aside to cool slightly.

-4. In a large mixing bowl whisk the eggs, coconut sugar, vanilla, and maple until thick and light.
+3. In a large mixing bowl, whisk the eggs, coconut sugar, and vanilla until thick and light.
+Fold in the melted chocolate mixture.

-5. Fold in the buckwheat flour, almond meal, cacao powder, bi-carb, baking powder and sea salt.
+4. Now gently fold in the buckwheat flour, almond meal, cocoa powder, bicarb soda, baking powder, and sea salt.

-3. Finally, add the melted chocolate and blend until smooth (a further 1-2 minutes).
+4. Finally, add the melted chocolate mixture and blend until completely smooth (1–2 minutes).

-4. Place the mixture into the fridge for an hour or two to firm up before frosting the cakes.
+5. Transfer the frosting to the fridge for 1–2 hours to firm up before assembling the cake.

 1. Ensure the cakes are completely cold before frosting (this will prevent any melted frosting disasters).

-2. Place the first cake layer onto your serving plate then scoop a couple of large spoonfuls of frosting onto the cake and smooth with the back of a spoon or a frosting spatular.
+2. Place one cake layer on a serving plate and spread a generous amount of frosting on top.
+Smooth with the back of a spoon or a frosting spatular.

 3. Place the second cake on top then add more frosting to the top of the second layer and around the sides of the now 2 layered cake.